MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/resiliency.md

 Follow these recommendations to inform your cloud adoption strategy of resiliency considerations.

 - *Perform a business impact analysis (BIA)*: Define the criticality of various systems and applications to help prioritize resource and recovery efforts.
 Perform this analysis iteratively throughout your cloud adoption.
-- *Perform a risk assessment*: Identify potential threats and vulnerabilities that could affect your cloud infrastructure and use them to build mitigation strategies and inform your resilience and reliability plans.
+- *Perform a risk assessment*: Identify potential threats and vulnerabilities that could affect your cloud infrastructure and use them to build mitigation strategies and inform your resiliency and reliability plans.
 - *Complete a cost-benefit analysis*: Map out and understand how investments in your cloud adoption are aligned with business continuity requirements and SLAs.
 - *Understand shared responsibility*: Ensure that your strategy team includes details about the shared responsibility model in the cloud, including how it affects reliability.
 For more information, see [Reliability requirements](/azure/reliability/overview#reliability-requirements).
 - *Understand Azure reliability*: Use the [Azure reliability documentation](/azure/reliability/overview) to gain a better understanding of how reliability and resiliency work in Azure.